-About Italian - Trans Liguria Tour in Finale Ligure
+About Italian - Trans Liguria MTB Tour in Finale Ligure

 We've all grown up a bit since MTB Beds began in 2012.
 The company surely has and we're thankful for the commitment our clients have shown to our vision over the years as you've grown with us.
 All this time we have been listening, watching and learning from you and looking at the areas we are fortunate enough to work in and call home.
-It's led to the diversification of our offering, the spirit of adventure, getting lost, finding yourself, making new friends and new experiences, all on the bike and having a hoot while doing it.
+We've made friends for life and some of them have become partners, the guys at Back Country Finale among them, who are the guys that are working with us to make this tour a reality.
+The relationships and adventures have led to the diversification of our offering, the spirit of adventure, getting lost, finding yourself, making new friends and new experiences, all on the bike and having a hoot while doing it.

 Point to point tours are not unique, we're a little late to that game.
 What is unique is the care and attention we are putting into this package, more on that below.
 To us you're more than just a client, you are one of us at we want you to experience trails and adventure the way we have, the way we'd want it to be if we were on this holiday.

 - Return airport transfers from Nice with bike carriage. *(Please enquire before booking as there maybe an increased charge for certain pick ups.)

 - Six full days of guiding in the Maritime Alps from Italy to France

 - SWAG BAG with legit goodies from our partners such as Peaty's, VeloForte, OneUp Components, Granite straps and FOX Racing.